Yachay-AI/confident-predictions-challenge/README.md

 This will produce the \`**submission.csv**\` file.
 Ensure the file name remains as \`**submission.csv**\` as it's crucial for the evaluation process.

-5. **Create a Pull Request**: Submit a pull request with your modified code and the \`**submission.csv**\` file.
+5. **Create a Pull Request**: Create your branch `<you name>-submission` with your modified code and the \`**submission.csv**\` file and [submit a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 An automated script will evaluate your submission and post the results as a comment on your pull request.

 **&#9432;** **Note**: While the use of both textual features and raw predictions can potentially lead to better-performing models, this is not a mandatory requirement.
 Participants are encouraged to explore different strategies, which may include focusing solely on the text data, the raw predictions, or a combination of both.